Exotic B-series representation of the Feller semigroup for It\^o diffusions and the MSR path integral: Introduction

 where $d_t$ denotes the first derivative and $d_t^\ast$ its adjoint on $H^1([0,T])$.
 Namely, one would interpret $\{(\psi_t,\tilde{\psi}_t)\}_{t\in[0,T]}$ as a Gaussian vector on $(\bar{\Omega},\bar{\mathcal{F}},\bar{\mathbb{P}})$ such that

-where $\Theta\in\CD'(\R)$ denotes the Heaviside theta function.
+where $\Theta\in\CD'(\R)$ is the Heaviside theta function.
 We denote by $\overline{\mathbb{E}}$ the expectation with respect to the law of the formal free fields to distinguish it from the Gaussian measure of the noise.
-However, such Gaussian fields do not exists in the continuum setting since the form $T$ is not positive definite.
-Hence, instead of resorting to Wick's theorem to expand the path integral around the free, Gaussian theory, we introduce a contraction map $\Gamma_\Theta$ that identifies pairs $(\psi,\tilde{\psi})$ with the integral kernel of $\Theta$ to express the MSR expectations as
+However, such Gaussian fields do not exists in the continuum setting since the form $T$ is not positive definite, invalidating the use of Wick's theorem to perform explicit computations.
+Core of this paper is to explain why the erroneous application of this theorem leads to correct results.
+Hence, let us expand the path integral around the free action via a contraction map $\Gamma_\Theta$ that identifies pairs $(\psi,\tilde{\psi})$ with the integral kernel of $\Theta$ to express the MSR expectations as

 A rigorous definition of this expression will be given in Section \ref{Sec: deformation maps}.
-We borrow techniques from algebraic quantum field theory \cite{fredenhagen2016quantum} in its formulation based on distribution-valued functionals \cite{rejzner2016perturbative}.
+We are borrowing techniques from algebraic quantum field theory in its formulation based on distribution-valued functionals \cite{rejzner2016perturbative}.
 The idea is to implement the information that fields $(\psi,\tilde{\psi})$ should contract into the kernel $\Theta$ by enriching the algebraic structure of suitable classes of distribution-valued functionals via a deformation.
-As first proposed in \cite{dappiaggi2022microlocal, bonicelli2023schrodinger, bonicelli2023microlocal}, this allows to implement a form of Wick's theorem suitable to compute the perturbative expectation values as per \eqref{Eq: perturbative expectation action}.
+As first proposed in \cite{bonicelli2023algebraic}, this allows to implement a form of Wick's theorem suitable to compute the perturbative expectation of expectation values as per \eqref{Eq: perturbative expectation action}.

 The expression in \eqref{Eq: perturbative expectation action} can be made explicit by Taylor expanding $\alpha$, $\beta$ and $f$ in powers of the argument around a fixed initial condition $u_0\in\R$.
 As a result, the MSR expectation in \eqref{Eq: perturbative expectation action} boils down to a series of contributions of the form